Layton-Lab/est-ras-bone/README.md

 **driver_vary_age.m** run this script to run simulations of age-related estrogen decline with RASi starting at varied ages

 **driverSS.m** run this script to compute the model steady state

+**./simbiology version** this directory contains a Simbiology version of the model and scripts for running Sobol sensitivity analysis